ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 **The Breakthrough:** I updated my `Alert` struct to include both `content` and `text` fields.
 I also updated the `NewAlert` function to automatically format a nice, readable summary with emojis and bold text.
 Now, the alerts look professional and are instantly visible in Discord.

-**The Lesson:** Security tools need to speak the language of the platforms they integrate with.
-Always read the API documentation carefully!

 ## Milestone 17: Beyond "Critical" - Dynamic Severities (August 31, 2025)

 As I refined the agent, I realized that labeling every single event as "CRITICAL" was creating too much noise.
 A new file being created in a watched directory is important (a **WARNING**), but a monitored configuration file being deleted or modified is an emergency (a **CRITICAL** event).